salimk/Rcrawler/README.md

 ```
 Then collect manually URLs from google result pages.
 Finally, use *ContentScraper*  function to scrape all URLs at once ([see 9-1](https://github.com/salimk/Rcrawler/#9-1--scrape-you-list-of-urls)).

+- Before scraping the whole website using Rcrawler try to Scrape only one page using ContentScraper, to make sure that your xpath/css patterns are correct
 ## Summary

 1. [RCrawler main features](https://github.com/salimk/Rcrawler#rcrawler-main-features)